zowe/docs-site/docs/user-guide/authenticating-with-jwt-token.md

 :::info**Required roles:** system administrator, security administrator
 :::

 One user authentication method available in Zowe is via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
-This service is described in more detail in [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

 When a client authenticates with API Mediation Layer, the client receives the JWT token which can then be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.